phan/phan/internal/Phan-Config-Settings.md

 If enabled, Phan will warn if **any** type in the argument's type cannot be cast to a type in the parameter's expected type.
-Setting this to true will introduce a large number of false positives (and reveal some bugs).
+Setting this to true will introduce numerous false positives (and reveal some bugs).

 (Default: `false`)